Healthy Teeth for Dogs and Cats

 The Role of Diet in Dental Health

-In the wild, there is no tooth decay.
-Only humans and their domesticated pets sharing a similar diet of cooked starches form dental plaque, the sticky biofilm made up of harmful bacteria that break down tooth enamel and attack gum tissue.
-Dry pet food doesn’t scrape teeth clean any more than pretzels clean our teeth.
-In fact, oral bacteria like to feed on the starchy residue kibble leaves behind.
-Raw food and high meat diets, on the other hand, create a less hospitable environment in the mouth for bacteria to grow, with a different pH and very few sugars or starches.
-When the diet is switched, results are noticeable.
+Pets who are fed diets containing carbohydrates in the form of cooked starches are at higher risk of forming dental plaque, the sticky biofilm made up of harmful bacteria that break down tooth enamel and attack gum tissue.
+Oral bacteria like to feed on the starchy residue kibble leaves behind.
+Alternatively, raw food and high meat diets make a less hospitable environment in the mouth for bacteria to grow, creating a more acidic pH in the mouth and producing very few sugars or starches.

-Anesthesia-free teeth cleaning may be the perfect option for animals in need of routine cleanings to remove tartar but who do not have serious dental issues such as infected gums or teeth needing extraction.
-It’s also a good alternative for animals with more advanced dental disease who are not candidates for anesthesia due to age or poor health.
+Anesthesia-free dentals may be a good option for animals in need of routine cleanings to remove tartar, but who do not have serious dental issues such as infected gums or teeth needing extraction.
+It’s also an alternative for animals who are not candidates for anesthesia due to age or poor health.